defermelowie/listings-language-defs/readme.md

 # Lowie's Latex Listings Languages

 This repository contains some language definitions for the Latex Listings package.
-It's by no means elegant of complete and simply contains whatever I wrote when I needed support for a certain language.
+It's by no means elegant or complete and simply contains whatever I wrote when I needed support for a certain language.

 ## Outline